An enthusiastic ‘extractive metallurgist’ has won in the Asia-Pacific 3MT Final, hosted by the University of Queensland, on 20 October.

 Dean of Graduate Research, Professor Georgina Kelly, hosted the Swinburne awards presentation, which was held virtually in July.
 She described 3MT as ‘the ultimate test of verbal communication skills for researchers.’

-As Swinburne’s winner, Matthew receives a $1,500 research grant.
-He also secured an extra $500 for winning the ‘People’s Choice’ award, presented by Swinburne early career researcher program coordinator Associate Professor Stephane Shepherd.
+He has been awarded the first prize of a $5,000 research grant in addition to his prizes at the Swinburne competition: a $1,500 research grant and extra $500 for winning the ‘People’s Choice’ award, presented by Swinburne early career researcher program coordinator Associate Professor Stephane Shepherd.

-The award presentation was hosted by Dean of Graduate Research, Professor Georgina Kelly
+The Swinburne award presentation was hosted by Dean of Graduate Research, Professor Georgina Kelly

 An ‘outstanding’ presentation